 Laboratory safety procedures shall be set up which ensure the safe termination of tests on sandwich panel products.
-Specimens with combustible content burning inside metallic facings may be difficult to extinguish with standard laboratory fire fighting equipment.
+Specimens with combustible content burning inside metallic facings can be difficult to extinguish with standard laboratory fire fighting equipment.
 Adequate means of extinguishing such a fire shall be provided.

-When tests are conducted using the freestanding room construction, specimens could emit combustion products from their back face, especially if joints open up.
-Specimen collapse into the laboratory space can also occur.
-Laboratory safety procedures shall be set up to ensure safety of personnel with due consideration to such situations.
+When tests are conducted using the freestanding or frame-supported constructions, specimens could emit combustion products from their external faces especially if joints open up.
+Specimen collapse can also occur.
+Laboratory safety procedures shall be set up to ensure the safety of personnel with due consideration to such situations.